raymondgitonga/matching-service/README.md

 3. Docker to build and run the database

 ### How To Run The Service
-To run the service run the following command on the root level of the project
+Run the following command on the root level of the project

 ``
 make build
 ``
 <br></br>
-This will start up build and start up the app with all its dependencies including starting the database and performing migrations
+This will build and start up the app with all its dependencies including starting the database and performing migrations

 To run tests, run the following command on the root level of the project